DennisAMayo/Eye-Exercise/README.md

 # Eye Balls

 This is an interactive code that allows the eye balls to follow your mouse around the screen.
+After completing the orignal exercise I added some css to change the eye color and background.
+Also i added pupils on the eyes to make it more realistic.
+In future updates I want to try and add more facial features and have each eye move independently instead of moving based off the center of the screen.

+## How to Run
+Open up the <a href="https://dennisamayo.github.io/Eye-Exercise/">Eye Exercise</a>.
+The set of eyes will follow around your mouse screen while inside the browser.

 ## Future Releases